CERC — Environmental Software and Services

 The flow field consists of a recirculating region (or cavity), with a diminishing turbulent wake downstream.

-Concentrations within the cavity, CR, are uniform, and based on the fraction of the release that is entrained.
+Concentrations for the cavity, CR, are uniform, and based on the fraction of the release that is entrained.
 The concentration at a point further downwind is the sum of contributions from two plumes: a ground-based plume from the recirculating flow region and an elevated plume from the non-entrained remainder.
 The concentration and deposition are set to zero within the user-defined buildings.

 Odours[top]